 Study discussion of recent English language works by American, British and international authors, with emphasis on contemporary issues of multiculturalism, gender identity, the impact of mass media on literature, and the question of popular vs.” academic” writing.
 Context course (3 credits).

-ENG 421 TOPICS IN LITERATURE II
+ENGL 421 TOPICS IN LITERATURE II

 Close study of one or more selected authors, or of a genre or theme in literature, such as the dream vision, the millennium, or science fiction.
 Context course, with specific subject published at time of registration.
 Context course (3 credits).